`

 « SCROLL PHOTOS LEFT TO RIGHT »

-This weeks new recipe is a deliciously rich and fudgy 'healthier' chocolate and beetroot cake.
-It's dairy, gluten, and refined sugar-free, packed full of raw beetroot, and has a lush, smooth, chocolatley avocado frosting - but you would never know it!
+This week’s new recipe is a deliciously rich and fudgy 'healthier' Chocolate & Beetroot Cake.
+It’s dairy-free, gluten-free, and refined sugar-free, packed with raw beetroot, and topped with a smooth, decadent chocolate avocado frosting—though you’d never guess it!

 Chocolate & Beetroot Layer Cake with Cacao Fudge Frosting | Gather & Feast